raspberrypilearning/focus-on-the-prize/en/step_3.md

 --- /task ---

-Broadcasts are messages that are sent by a sprite, that all sprites will receive.
+Broadcasts are messages that are sent by a sprite, that all sprites can receive.

 They are very useful for making sure that events in your program all happen at the same time.

-You can find the `broadcast`{:class="block3events"} blocks in the `events`{:class="block3events"} menu.
+In the `events`{:class="block3events"} menu, you can find the `broadcast`{:class="block3events"} blocks.

 --- task ---